Tone Town: Exploring the Tonal Range of Drums and Cymbals

 The Light and Dark Sides

 Cymbals with a shiny, brilliant finish typically produce clean, bright, glassy tones with a longer sustain.
 Take the Zildjian A Custom Ping Ride as an example (pictured bottom left).
 It’s relatively thick and has a mirror-like finish.
 It produces an extremely clear stick definition and it gets LOUD.
 This cymbal is great for rock music and can easily project sound to the back of any room.
-Check out a sound bite here.
+Check out this Custom Ping Ride sound bite.

 Cymbals with a dull, rough finish typically generate dark, complex, dry tones with a shorter sustain.
 The Meinl Byzance Extra Dry Thin Ride (pictured bottom right) is essentially the complete opposite of the Ping Ride.
 Razor thin, unfinished, and dark, the Meinl ride creates complex, washy tones.
 While it can’t quite match the volume of the Ping Ride, its tonal complexity makes it an easy pick for small-room gigs.
-Get a preview of its sound here.
+Get a preview of the Meinl Byzance Extra Dry Thin Ride sound.

 Tonal Masterminds